 American neuroscientist and popularizer Jonah Lehrer, author of the book “How We Decide”, considers that best decisions are the result of a mixture of feelings and reason, whose balance depends on a particular situation that requires a choice among several options.

 Contrary to what classical philosophers did, emotions shouldn’t be neglected, according to Lehrer, as they gain great prominence during thought process.
 They’re positive even when mistakes are made, since “unless you experience the unpleasant symptoms of being wrong, your brain will never revise its models”.

-Best, in group: six thinking hats
+Decision making method: six thinking hats

 Another key factor to make good decisions would be not to do it on your own.
 According to a study by the University of Sidney, animals act quicker and decide more precisely in group.
 The study draws from an experiment conducted around fish, but researchers consider that the results can be translatable to humans.

 The collective decision-making process is particularly valuable within business environments.
 And it can be the subject of a method like the one created three decades ago by psychologist Edward de Bono, father of the so-called “lateral thinking”: six thinking hats.